‘The days are coming,’ declares the Lord,

-There is an old Chinese saying, “May you live in interesting times.”
+There’s an old Chinese saying, “May you live in interesting times.”
 There’s no doubt that we do and then some.
 At a time in history when humanity is at its most creative, its most technologically advanced, a time when scientific knowledge has been increasing exponentially, it is also a time when mankind has begun to unhinge itself from the timeless truths and morals rooted in the Judeo-Christian faith, which held much of the western world together through a common culture and creed for centuries and millennia.
 Church attendance began to decline in the mid-20th century, slowly at first and then more rapidly, when in the twenty first century, many of these beautiful and age-old centres of Christian worship have been transformed into pubs, restaurants and nightclubs.
-This is part of what the Bible calls the ‘great falling away,’ where the end of days is characterised by a small, recalcitrant Church of true believers loyal to God’s unchanging message.
-I believe these trends to be no accident; it was planned that way from the foundation of the world.
+This is part of what the Bible calls the ‘great falling away,’ where the end of days is characterised by a small, healthy, recalcitrant Church of true believers walking the narrow path, loyal to God’s unchanging message.
+I believe these trends to be no accident; this falling away was augured from the foundation of the world.

 So I don’t watch TV anymore and carefully vet all programmes my kids choose to watch, lest their minds be caught up in this campaign for immorality.

-Our entertainment industries; Hollywood, sports, gaming and pornography, take centre-stage in many of our lives and have done much to errode traditional Christian moral values.
-Our children learn to kill efficiently and mercilessly with their joysticks, the films they watch are filled with gratuitous violance, infidelity, and blaspheming.
+Our entertainment industries; Hollywood, sports, gaming and pornography, take centre-stage in many of our lives and have done much to erode traditional Christian moral values.
+Our children learn to kill efficiently and mercilessly with their joysticks, the films they watch are filled with gratuitous violence, infidelity, and blaspheming.
 Pornography is ubiquitous, tearing families apart.
 Our sports men and women and other types of celebrities have been elevated to the status of idols and we’re on our iphones more or less constantly, bombarding our senses with as much meaningless drivel as we can possibly soak up.
 Instead of seeking the true God, we lose ourselves in drug-induced trances.
-Who needs God when you have alcohol, cannabis, heroin, crack cocaine and crystal meth to dope you into a false utopia?
+Who needs God when you have alcohol, cannabis, heroin, crack cocaine, crystal meth and so-called ‘prescription drugs’ to dope you into a false utopia?

 While childhood used to be a relatively happy and carefree time of life, our young ones are now sexualised to the hilt.
 Indoctrinated by depraved activists with no respect for traditional values about gender or the family, the number of children receiving puberty-blocking drugs has skyrocketed in recent years, as has the number of teenagers and adults undergoing transgender hormone therapy and/or surgery.
 And yet, all the while, there has been an avalanche of such transgender individuals reporting that they regret undergoing such life-changing therapies, triggering severe depression in many cases and a commensurate rise in suicides among their members.
 This only serves to reveal the truth in all of this; transgenderism is a mental disorder, pure and simple, and many clinicians working in the field would agree with me.